XanD0K/unit-converter/DEVLOG.md

 **Challenges**
 - Deal with multiple formats means deal with different users inputs
+- Had to learn the basics of `datetime` library

 **Progress**
 - Created `days_to_month.json` file to strore a relationship between month's name and the number of days on that month